 Federal Restrictions & Requirements

-- Commercial UAS/drone operators must receive a Section 333 Exemption from the federal government.
+- Commercial UAS/drone operators can also continue to opreate under a Section 333 Exemption from the federal government.
 This is a case-by-case exemption that must be applied for and approved by the FAA.

 - As an alternative to operating under Part 107 or a Section 333 Exemption, a UAS operator may apply for a federal Special Airworthiness Certificate from the FAA.
-Once an operator receives either a Section 333 Exemption or a Special Airworthiness Certificate, the UAS must be used in accordance with any restrictions or limitations included in the FAA's authorization.

 North Carolina Restrictions & Requirements